The Old Windmill, Brisbane: Surveying

 Indicative of the prominence of its physical position, the tower served as one of the stations for the trigonometrical survey of the Moreton Bay district conducted by Robert Dixon, Granville Stapylton and James Warner from May 1839 in preparation for the area being opened to free settlement.
 Land leases in the wider Brisbane area were issued under s.28 of the Regulations of 29 March 1848 and were nominally one mile square sections within a grid defined by (magnetic) north/south/east–west section lines.
 The grid had its origin at the convict-built windmill in Brisbane.

 Executions

-In July 1841 the Brisbane tower was reputedly the site of a public execution of two Aboriginal men who had been convicted in Sydney of the murder of Assistant Surveyor Granville Stapylton and one of his party near Mount Lindsay on 31 May 1840.
-The Aboriginal men were returned to Moreton Bay and hanged with about 100 Aboriginal people present; however it may be that the execution took place elsewhere on what was known as Windmill Hill.
+On 3 July 1841 the windmill was the site of the first legal executions in Brisbane.
+The local Foreman of Public Works, Andrew Petrie, converted the disused structure into a gallows by running a beam out of the upper window to which was attached the nooses.
+The condemned were two Aboriginal men named Mullan (also known as Merridio) and Nungavil (also known as Neugavil), who had been convicted in Sydney of being accessories to the murder of Assistant Surveyor Granville Stapylton and one of his party near Mount Lindsay on 31 May 1840.
+After their conviction, Mullan and Nungavil were returned to Moreton Bay and hanged with about 100 Aboriginal people present, most of whom attended the funeral afterwards.